 Text analysis tools can help customer support teams automatically tag incoming tickets based on topic, sentiment, language, urgency, etc., and then route them to the most suitable pool of agents.

 Let’s say you are an e-commerce site receiving hundreds of customer queries a day via different channels.
 You can benefit from text classification to tag all incoming tickets by topic and classify those that refer to “Payments” as “Urgent”.
 That way, when a customer tags you on Twitter saying they are not able to make payments through your site, you can take immediate action and avoid missing out on a sale.

 Even though there are many open-source libraries that you can use to build text analysis models from scratch, using SaaS APIS is simpler and more cost-effective.

 MonkeyLearn, for example, offers a series of pre-trained models that help you get started with text analysis right away – no code needed.
-The platform also enables you to create your own custom models for machine learning tasks like sentiment analysis, keyword extraction or topic classification.
+The platform also enables you to create your own custom models for natural language processing tasks like sentiment analysis, keyword extraction, or topic classification.